 Method 1: VidNotes Screen Record Workflow

-This method works for all Coursera videos:
+Works on all Coursera videos:

 - VidNotes transcribes and generates study materials

-Why this is better than Coursera's built-in captions:
+Why it beats Coursera's built-in captions:

-- Higher accuracy (uses OpenAI Whisper model)
+- Higher accuracy (Whisper model)

-- Generates AI summaries and flashcards
+- AI summaries and flashcards

 - Fully searchable and exportable